iaifi/iaifi.github.io/code-of-conduct.md

 * [Institutional Harassment and Discrimination Policies](#institutional-harassment-and-discrimination-policies)
 * [Definitions](#definitions)

-## Reporting Violations to the Code of Conduct
+### Reporting Violations to the Code of Conduct

-### Process
+#### Process

 Reports of Code of Conduct (CoC) violations may be made to the IAIFI management and board directly, or to any member of the Early Career and Equity Committee (ECEC).
 The emails and positions of ECEC members are listed below.
 ECEC members do not provide counseling or support services; their role in this context is to direct complainants to available resources, including providing a reporting channel to the IAIFI management and board.
+You may also submit fully anonymous reports via the general [IAIFI suggestion/feedback form](https://docs.google.com/forms/d/1HcWQ5qw4jDWTao00PG8wQAutmih2WIqj2FUyzPOLksc/edit); however, note that IAIFI management and board may be limited in their ability to investigate complaints that do not contain personal identifying information.

 Once a CoC violation is reported to the IAIFI management and board, they will work to address it in conjunction with the human resources administration(s) of the relevant institution(s).
 Consequences for CoC violations may include a verbal or written warning, removal from IAIFI events, loss of IAIFI membership privileges, reporting to the relevant university offices, or other remedies as appropriate.

-### Confidentiality
+#### Confidentiality

 Information provided to individual members of the ECEC will be shared with the full committee, although complainants may request that their identity not be shared.
 In general, conversations with ECEC members are private, in the sense described [here](https://facultyguide.mit.edu/section-3/confidential-vs-private-resources), rather than confidential.